-We STRONGLY recommend that you do not use headphones on Leg 8 through 32.
+Runners CANNOT use headphones on Legs 8 through 32.
 So if you "need" to listen to music when you run, please come up with an alternative where your ears are free to hear other things too, such as bears and other wildlife chasing you, traffic honking at you to get off the roadway, and stupid people doing stupid stuff to distract you and stop you from running.

-Runners in the Night Time Hours
+Runners in the Night Time Hours (Dusk till Dawn)

-Runners may take whatever precautions they want to feel safe when running in the night.
+Runners may take whatever precautions they want to feel safe when running at night.
 Have your van monitor your progress on a regular basis.
 DO NOT have your van drive to the end of the leg and wait for you there.
 Someone else may accompany you while you run.
 Carry whatever you like for protection.
 But no bike escorts.
-Wear or carry a white light on your front side and attach at least one blinking light on your back but you want to impersonate a Christmas tree with a number of blinking lights on your back.
+You must wear or carry a white light on your front side and attach at least one blinking light on your back, but you want to impersonate a Christmas tree with a number of blinking lights on your back.
 The more, the better.
 And a reflective vest with a wide reflective stripe.
 Don't skimp here!